christopherhesse/rethinkgo/README.md

 * There is no global implicit connection that stores the last connected server, instead query.Run(*Session) requires a session as its only argument.
 * When running queries, getting results is a little different from the more dynamic languages.  .Run(*Session) returns a *Rows iterator object with the following methods that put the response into a variable `dest`, here's when you should use the different methods:
-    * You want to iterate through the results of the query individually: rows.Next(&dest)
+    * You want to iterate through the results of the query individually: rows.Next(&dest) (you should generally defer rows.Close() when using this)
     * The query always returns a single response: .One(&dest)
     * The query returns a list of responses: .Collect(&dest)
     * The query returns an empty response: .Exec()